Participating in clinical trial during COVID-19

 The Rotary House skybridge is open so patients and visitors can walk between the Rotary House and the Main Building after being screened.
 The Rotary House skybridge is open Monday through Friday, 6 a.m. to 10 p.m.

+Patients who have symptoms should reach out to their care teams in MyChart.
 To ensure safety, clinical teams may order MD Anderson COVID-19 testing for patients before their surgery and some procedures, and certain treatments.
 COVID-19 vaccination does not eliminate the need for testing in these medical situations.

 Outside test results are helpful to your care team but will not replace MD Anderson COVID-19 testing if your care team determines you need it.